orcasdli/SMCinROS/README.md

 5. Some functions are necessary for me only.
 Custom or delete them as you wish.
 6. The time accuracy of the control loop is not guaranteed since it's a ROS project.
 7. I use fast double power reaching law for sliding surface here.
 You can modify it for other simple methods/algorithms.
 8. Please note this is my first ROS project.
-Therefore, it should be helpful for other ROS learner wishing to step a little further, but not be a perfect and steady software framework.
+Therefore, it should be helpful for other ROS learner wishing to step a little further or used in lab, but not be a perfect and steady software framework.

 ## Installation